 In the simplest of examples to illustrate this point, it’s why we have many different kinds of search engines available to us.
 Back in 1998, when two Stanford Ph.D. students were trying to create a scalable bot that would crawl the internet and rank pages based on relevancy, they indeed wrote an algorithm that would crunch that data from the results of a query and provide a rank of the most relevant web hits.
 They called this Page Rank.
 It was of course Google, and they could show very easily how their search results were different than that of Yahoo, AOL, Alta Vista, or anyone else at the time playing in the space.
 The difference was indeed in the algorithm.

-Typically, here is how we look at the mobile employee engagement model:
+Typically, here is how we look at the mobile employee app model:

 - First, come up with a set of initial segments based on usual grouping patterns in companies (divisions, sub-divisions, roles).
 Then we target content to these groups and try to engage.